Which of the following is a characteristic functional group of al... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Carboxyl group (-COOH), Amino group (-NH2), Hydroxyl group (-OH), and Carbonyl group (C=O).
+Identify the functional groups listed in the problem: Carboxyl group (-COOH), Hydroxyl group (-OH), Carbonyl group (C=O), and Amino group (-NH2).

 Understand the definition of a functional group: A functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.

-Recall the structure of alcohols: Alcohols are organic compounds where a hydroxyl group (-OH) is bonded to a carbon atom.
+Recognize that alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH).

-Match the functional group to the compound type: Alcohols are characterized by the presence of a hydroxyl group (-OH).
+Recall that the hydroxyl group (-OH) is a common functional group in organic chemistry, particularly in alcohols, where it is bonded to a carbon atom.

-Conclude that the characteristic functional group of alcohols is the hydroxyl group (-OH).
+Conclude that the characteristic functional group of alcohols is the hydroxyl group (-OH), as it defines the class of alcohols in organic chemistry.

 Watch next